solita/solita.github.com/_posts/2026-02-09-python-popularity.md

 and even [my local uni](https://www.chalmers.se/utbildning/dina-studier/hitta-kurs-och-programplaner/kursplaner/TDA548/) now use Python for their introductory courses.
 At Google and Amazon, it's a first-class language, and the other cloud providers (Microsoft, IBM, Oracle, etc.) fully support it for serverless and their other APIs.

-For many students and professionals — myself included — the low barrier to entry and high productivity, without any safety net, is love at first sight.
+For many students and professionals — myself included — the low barrier to entry and high productivity, without any safety net (like type checks), is love at first sight.
 I *really* enjoy writing Python code: I'm able to focus on the problem at hand, and can ignore all formalism.
 And the freedom!
 Oh boy, the freedom.

 For ML and AI tasks, Python is the default language.
 TensorFlow, PyTorch, Pandas, and scikit-learn all effectively require you to jump through hoops to use anything else.